 Notes

-• I cooked zucchini to go with this because it’s what I had on hand.
-Mushrooms would be sooo perfect!
+- I cooked zucchini to go with this because it’s what I had on hand.
+Mushrooms or asparagus would also be excellent.

 Instructions